Diego-Paris/codecrafters-shell-csharp/LINKEDIN_POST.md

 - Persistent command history with HISTFILE support
 - I/O redirection with automatic directory creation
 - Cross-platform PATH resolution (Windows PATHEXT vs Unix permissions)
-- DI architecture - every command is a registered service
+- DI architecture where every command is a registered service

 The codebase shows how dependency injection works in unconventional places.
 Most shells use globals.
 This one doesn't.